67 Autogiros & Gyroplanes

 1, and typically between 1.15 and 1.25.

 The term in Eq.
 1 represents the effect of profile drag on the rotor, which depends on the rotor’s solidity and the average drag coefficients of the airfoil sections that comprise it.
-Consequently, a rotor with larger solidity or more significant airfoil drag coefficients will require a steeper descent rate and/or a higher airspeed to maintain itself in autorotation.
+Consequently, a rotor with higher solidity or larger airfoil drag coefficients will require a steeper descent rate and/or a higher airspeed to maintain autorotation.

 It will also be apparent from Eq.
 1 that the autorotational condition where can occur over many ranges of conditions, i.e., for different combinations of